 Part 2: We Negotiate

 During the second part, you will be asked to take action in the course of an interactive presentation about “How well could you negotiate on the frontline?”, a project created by the ICRC.
-The storyline is inspired by the CCHN first Field Manual published based on the collective experience of hundreds of frontline negotiators.
+The storyline is inspired by the CCHN Field Manual which is based on the collective experience of hundreds of frontline negotiators.

 The event will also demonstrate how frontline negotiations and humanitarian issues more broadly are intertwined with building peace through dialogue, negotiation, advocacy and public communication.

-As an interactive event, we encourage you to engage and be active throughout the event.
+As this is an interactive event, we encourage you to engage and be active throughout the event.

 Karim supports the CCHN in researching and analyzing humanitarian negotiation practices, with a regional focus on the Middle East.
 He has previously worked with international organizations and reputable think tanks, including the ICRC’s Division of Policy and Humanitarian Diplomacy, United Nations Department of Peacekeeping Operations (DPKO), the German Institute for International and Security Affairs (SWP), and the Cairo Center for Conflict Resolution and Peacekeeping in Africa (CCPA).